-- They have completed more than 6 months of your principal course. - They are a government sponsored student, and their sponsor supports a transfer. - Their current education provider or course has ceased to be registered or a sanction has been imposed that prevents your provider from continuing to deliver your principal course.
+- > They have completed more than 6 months of your principal course. - > They are government sponsored students, and their sponsor supports a transfer. - > Their current education provider or course has ceased to be registered or a sanction has been imposed that prevents your provider from continuing to deliver your principal course.

 Transferring between providers may impact your student visa.
-Student should contact the Department of Immigration and Border Protection (DIBP) prior to transferring to another provider so they can establish how transferring will impact their visa.
+Students should contact the Department of Immigration and Border Protection (DIBP) prior to transferring to another provider so they can establish how transferring will impact their visa.